I develop engaging learning experiences by combining game elements and visual design.

 Supporting lesson plans for classroom use

 Function Factory demonstrates my ability to incorporate intrinsic motivation and gamification into learning experiences.
 It also shows how I can take challenging or intimidating subjects, like algebra, and make them approachable, interactive, and enjoyable, while still teaching what is needed.
+Finally, it shows my ability to work within budget and time constraints.

 Illustrated storybook resource